Syedaaneesa/home-improvement/README.md

 ## 🧱 Key Features
 Designed custom Elementor layouts for the Home, About, Services, Gallery, and Contact pages.

-Built a cohesive interface with smooth, intuitive navigation throughout the site.
+Built a cohesive interface that ensures smooth and intuitive navigation across the site.

 Developed a fully responsive design optimized for desktop, tablet, and mobile devices.

-Optimized all media assets to enhance loading speed and overall performance.
+Optimized all media assets to improve loading speed and overall site performance.

 Created reusable design components to support flexibility and future scalability.